Fell Seal: Arbiter's Mark: Development

 6 Eyes Studio was formed by developers who had previously made Black Sigil: Blade of the Exiled.
 A dispute with their publisher caused that studio, Archcraft, to close down.
 When programmer Pierre Leclerc experience trouble with his American visa, he took the opportunity to form a new independent studio and work on Fell Seal: Arbiter's Mark.
 The game was successfully funded on Kickstarter in October 2017 and entered early access in August 2018.
 1C Entertainment released the game for Linux, macOS, Windows, PlayStation 4, and Xbox One on April 30, 2019.
 The Nintendo Switch port was released on August 13, 2019.

 Reception

 Fell Seal: Arbiter's Mark received positive reviews on Metacritic.
-Game Informer criticized the plot and graphics, but they said the tactical combat was "the stuff dreams are made of".
+Game Informer said the tactical combat was "the stuff dreams are made of".
 RPGFan called it "a truly magnificent game that SRPG aficionados simply must play".
 Though calling it derivative of Final Fantasy Tactics, RPGSite recommended it to fans of that game.
 Digitally Downloaded felt that it perfectly balanced nostalgia and the subversion of genre expectations.

+Fell Seal has been criticized for the plot.
+The writing has been described as "straightforward and forgettable", "awkward and immature", and "a [Final Fantasy] Tactics successor in mechanics only."